HMAS Warramunga (I44): World War II

 Warramunga was originally assigned to convoy escort duty between Queensland and New Guinea.
 During April and May 1943, the destroyer was docked for refit.
 On completion, she was assigned to Task Force 74, which was operating off the coast of Queensland.
 In July, the Task Force provided cover for Operation Chronicle, the landings at Kiriwina and Woodlark Islands.
 After HMAS Hobart was damaged by a Japanese torpedo on 20 July, Warramunga and sister ship HMAS Arunta escorted the cruiser from Espiritu Santo to Sydney.
 After this, Warramunga escorted two convoys from Townsville to Milne Bay, then a force of US Marines from Melbourne to Goodenough Island.
 After a refit in Sydney, Warramunga escorted the cruiser HMAS Shropshire to Brisbane, where the two ships joined Task Force 74.
 On 29 October, Warramunga shelled Gasmata.
 On 15 December, the destroyer supported the amphibious landings at Arawe.
 On 26 December, Warramunga was involved in pre-landing bombardments at Cape Gloucester.

 At the start of 1944, Warramunga helped cover the Landing at Saidor, before leaving Task Force 74 for refits in Sydney.
 After rejoining the task fore at the start of February, Warramunga participated in amphibious landings in the Admiralties, at Tanamera Bay, Wakde-Sarmi, and Biak.
 From May to July, the destroyer was assigned to patrol and escort duties.
 On 22 July, Warramunga and the cruiser HMAS Australia sailed to Sydney for refits and leave.
 Returning in August, the destroyer was involved in the Morotai landings on 15 September.
 Warramunga was part of the covering force for the Leyte landings, and after Australia and USS Honolulu were damaged during the operation, escorted the two cruisers back to port for repairs.

 At the start of 1945, while assigned to Manus Island, Warramunga's Oerlikon guns were replaced with Bofors taken from a disabled US Landing Ship Dock.
 During the invasion of Lingayen Gulf in January, Warramunga was nearly hit by a Japanese kamikaze aircraft, which instead crashed into the destroyer USS Brooks.
 On 1 May, the destroyer supported the landing at Tarakan, then nine days later participated in landings at Wewak, before sailing to Australia for a two-month refit.
 On her return to Subic Bay, Warramunga was present for the Japanese surrender of the Philippines.
 The destroyer then sailed for Japan, and was present in Tokyo Bay on Victory over Japan Day (2 September 1945), when the Japanese Instrument of Surrender was signed.
 The destroyer earned five battle honours for her wartime service: "Pacific 1943–45", "New Guinea 1943–44", "Leyte Gulf 1944", "Lingayen Gulf 1945", and "Borneo 1945".
 After the end of World War II, Warramunga assisted in the repatriation of prisoners-of-war, and served four tours of duty with the British Commonwealth Occupation Force.
+On January 28, 1949, the Warramunga rescued 35 survivors from the Taiping, including the 2 people from the cargo ship Chienyuan.
+Other passengers were rescued by the fishermen from the Zhoushan Islands.
+Some survivors were unnamed.
+One survivor died shortly after being rescued.